Tre Nagella

-Tre Nagella is an American recording engineer, mixer, and record producer.
-He has won three Grammy Awards and has worked with artists, Kirk Franklin, Ed Sheeran, Blake Shelton, Lady Gaga, Travis Scott, Brandy, and Monica (singer), among others.
-He is the co-owner of Luminous Sound Studios in Dallas, Texas.
+Tre Nagella is an American audio engineer, mixer, and record producer.
+He has won four Grammy Awards and worked with artists including Kirk Franklin, Ed Sheeran, Blake Shelton, Lady Gaga, Travis Scott, Brandy, and Monica, among others.
+He launched the recording studio Luminous Sound Studios in Dallas, Texas in 2019.

 Career

 Tre Nagella started playing guitar in his teens and was involved with his High School's technical theater department, running the audio for the orchestra, choir, jazz band, musicals, and dance concerts.
 After graduating from High School, he attended Full Sail Center for the Recording Arts where he won four Directors Awards and was the Valedictorian of his class.

 Nagella had a long working relationship with gospel artist Kirk Franklin, winning three Grammy Awards for engineering his albums, Losing My Religion, Hello Fear, and The Fight of My Life.
 He has also engineered and mixed many of the albums for Franklin's record label including The Walls Group’s Grammy-nominated album, Fast Forward.